 Approval Procedures.
-We have a policy on services provided by the independent auditors that we review on an annual basis.
+We have an Independent Auditor Services Policy that we review on an annual basis.
 The policy sets forth the types of services that we may and may not engage our auditors to provide, the approval requirements for permitted services and related disclosure and reporting standards.
 A copy of the policy is available on our web site at http://investor.manpowergroup.com/documents.cfm.
-Each of the services described under the headings "Audit-Related Fees" and "Tax Fees" was approved during 2015 and 2016 in accordance with the policy.
+Each of the services described under the headings "Audit-Related Fees" and "Tax Fees" was approved during 2016 and 2017 in accordance with the policy.

 The audit committee has also received the written disclosures and confirmation from Deloitte required by PCAOB Ethics and Independence Rule 3526 and discussed with Deloitte their independence.
-In particular, at each regular meeting during 2016 and at the meeting in February 2017 the audit committee reviewed and discussed the non-audit services provided by Deloitte to us that are described above.
+In particular, at each regular meeting during 2017 and at the meeting in February 2018 the audit committee reviewed and discussed the non-audit services provided by Deloitte to us that are described above.
 The audit committee has considered whether the provision of the non-audit services described above is compatible with the independence of Deloitte and satisfied itself as to the auditor's independence.
-The audit committee believes that Deloitte has been objective and impartial in conducting the 2016 audit, and believes that the provision of these services has not adversely affected the integrity of our audit and financial reporting processes.
+The audit committee believes that Deloitte has been objective and impartial in conducting the 2017 audit, and believes that the provision of these services has not adversely affected the integrity of our audit and financial reporting processes.